dataluscorp/browser/testing/web-platform/README.md

 By default these browsers run without expectation metadata, but it can be added in the `testing/web-platform/products/<product>` directory.
-To run with the same metadata as for Firefox (so that differences are reported as unexpected results), pass `--meta testing/web-platform/meta` to the mach command.
+To run with the same metadata as for Datalus (so that differences are reported as unexpected results), pass `--meta testing/web-platform/meta` to the mach command.